1211 E 18th St., PO Box 887, Carroll, Iowa 51401

 For decades, New Hope has offered a day habilitation program for those it serves.
 The goal of this program is to provide opportunities for individuals to maintain or learn new skills while also working toward greater community inclusion.

-New Hope’s Connections program is geared toward individuals with intellectual disabilities, brain injury or chronic mental illness who might be looking for an environment where they can learn social skills, grow friendships, grain responsibilities and learn life skills.
+New Hope’s Connections program is geared toward individuals with intellectual disabilities, brain injury or chronic mental illness who might be looking for an environment where they can learn social skills, grow friendships, gain responsibilities and learn life skills.
+Participants are generally ages 16—88+.
+In 2022-2023, an average of 60 individuals were enrolled in New Hope’s Connections Program.

-For more information on the Connections program, or to learn if this would be a good fit for your loved one, contact Jenna Brown, Admissions Coordinator, at (712) 792-5500.
+For more information on the Connections program, or to learn if this would be a good fit for your loved one, contact Joyce Hinners, Program Coordinator, at (712) 792-5500.

 How You Can Help